SulphurousCerebrum/BlockShufflePlugin/README.md

 -   `/blockshuffle set foodAmount [amount_of_food_to_be_given]` - Sets the initial amount of food to be given to each player.
 (Set to 0 to start with a clear inventory)

 ## How it works
-PLugin reads the available blocks from [config.yml](https://github.com/SulphurousCerebrum/BlockShufflePlugin/blob/main/src/config.yml) and assigns a random block to each player.
+Plugin reads the available blocks from [config.yml](https://github.com/SulphurousCerebrum/BlockShufflePlugin/blob/main/src/config.yml) and assigns a random block to each player.
 A check is done using BukkitScheduler which does a check every 10 ticks (half a second)